 Although you can get an instant loan with a not-so-great credit score, they can be easy financial traps to fall into that can worsen your credit if you can’t repay the loan by the end of the term.

-A payday loan is a short-term loan that is available to help you with a short-term cash need.
+A payday loan is a short-term loan that is available to help you with your short-term cash needs.

-Payday loans are among the most popular forms of instant cash loans.
-Not only are they quick, but they are also very accessible to people with low or bad credit scores—a factor that makes applying for a regular loan a nonstarter for many people.
+Payday loans are among the most popular forms of quick cash loans.
+Not only are payday loans quick, but they are also very accessible to people with low or bad credit scores—a factor that makes applying for a regular loan a nonstarter for many people.
 But there are many dangers of payday loans, so make sure to do your homework before signing for one.